Put Your Marine Mammal Knowledge to the Test

 How well do you know marine mammals?
 Test your knowledge!
 Only one of the statements below is true.
 Can you guess which one, or will you be fooled?
 Click Show More + to find out!

-True or False: Sea otters have the thickest fur of any mammal.
+True or False: Gray whales have one of the longest annual migrations of any mammal.

 Yes, I want to save a life!